pinwei123/Francis-Compiler/README.md

 4.  **Provide Input File:**
     * The program will prompt you: `Input file name: `
-    * Enter the name of your source code file (e.g., `program.fran`).
+    * Enter the name of your source code file (e.g., `input.txt`).
 Ensure this file exists in the same directory as the executable.

 5.  **Provide Output File:**
     * The program will then prompt you: `Output file name: `
-    * Enter the desired name for the output file (e.g., `output.imt`).
+    * Enter the desired name for the output file (e.g., `output.txt`).
 This is where the generated Intermediate Code will be saved.

 The compiler will process the input file and write the result to the specified output file.

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-## 📄 License

-Distributed under the **[Please specify your license, e.g., MIT]** License.
-See the `LICENSE` file for more information.